12 Useful PCB Design Rules and Tips to Follow - 2022 Newest Guide

 Determine the size of the circuit board and the number of wiring layers at the early stage of the PCB layout.

 Below is the reason.

-It is best to apply as more as possible circuit layers and make the copper evenly distributed.
+It is best to apply as many as possible circuit layers and make the copper evenly distributed.

 7. Determine PCB design rules and constraints

-For successful routing, you need to carefully consider design requirements, and have the routing tool work under correct rules and constraints, which affect performance of the routing tool greatly.
+For successful routing, you need to carefully consider design requirements and have the routing tool work under correct rules and constraints, which affect the performance of the routing tool greatly.

 So what to do?